dbonach/dbonach/README.md

 - 👋 Hi, I’m @deivitbonach, electrical engineering student at University of Campinas in Brazil.
-- 🌱 Currently I'm learning web development with Django, React, Express and Spring.
+- 🌱 Currently I'm learning web development with Spring Boot, React, Express and Django.

 </br>